KacperOldz/javaExercices/README.md

 ### 2. Data persistence

 1. Maven - is a build automation tool used primarily for Java projects.
 It helps manage the project's build process, dependencies, and documentation in a consistent and efficient manner.
 Maven uses a project object model (POM) file to describe the project's structure, dependencies, and build process configuration.

+2. Java Database Connectivity (JDBC) is an API (Application Programming Interface) provided by Java that allows Java applications to interact with relational databases.
+It provides a standard way for Java applications to perform database operations such as querying data, updating records, and executing stored procedures.